Calam Lynch

-Calam Finbar Lynch (born 7 November 1994) is a British actor of Irish descent.
+Calam Finbar Lynch (born 7 November 1994) is a British actor.
 His films include the Disney adaptation of Black Beauty (2020) and Terence Davies' Benediction (2021).
-On television, he appeared in the BBC One drama Mrs Wilson (2018).
+On television, he appeared in the BBC One drama Mrs Wilson (2018), the second season of the Netflix series Bridgerton (2022), and the Sky Atlantic series Sweetpea (2024–present).

 Early life

 Lynch was born in Warwickshire to Irish actors Niamh Cusack and Finbar Lynch.
-He spent some of his childhood in Mottram St Andrew, Cheshire and attended the local primary academy whilst his parents worked in Manchester.
+He spent some of his childhood in Mottram St Andrew, Cheshire and went to the local primary academy while his parents worked in Manchester.
 They then moved to Barnes, South West London.
-He attended Latymer Upper School in Hammersmith before going on to study Classics at Somerville College, Oxford, graduating in 2017.
+Lynch attended Latymer Upper School in Hammersmith before going on to study classics at Somerville College, Oxford, graduating in 2017.
 Originally interested in football, he became inspired to act by his cousin Max Irons and participated in stage productions during his time at university.

 Career

 In his third and final year at Oxford, Lynch signed with an agent and appeared in Dunkirk.
 After graduating, he played Claudio in the Rose Theatre Kingston production of Much Ado About Nothing and Gordon Wilson, the son of the titular character played by Ruth Wilson in the BBC One miniseries Mrs Wilson.

 That same year, Lynch had a guest role as John-Paul O'Reilly in an episode of the Channel 4 sitcom Derry Girls.
 He appeared in Wife at the Kiln Theatre in 2019.

 Lynch starred in the 2020 adaptation of Black Beauty opposite Mackenzie Foy, which was released on Disney+.
-He played Stephen Tennant in the Terence Davies-directed biographical film Benediction followed by a role in series 2 of the Netflix period drama Bridgerton.
+He played Stephen Tennant in the Terence Davies-directed biographical film Benediction followed by a role of Theo Sharpe in season 2 of the Netflix period drama Bridgerton.
+He portrayed young Cary Grant in the 2023 ITV miniseries Archie.
+In 2022, it was announced that Lynch will appear in a recurring role in the second season of the Amazon Prime Video fantasy series The Lord of the Rings: The Rings of Power.